Governor: Ohio child care, camps, pools to reopen this month - WHIZ News

-COLUMBUS, Ohio (AP) — Ohio day care centers and gyms, along with activities ranging from low-impact sports leagues to horse racing to swimming in public pools, will resume this month, the state’s top leaders said Thursday.
+COLUMBUS, Ohio (AP) — Ohio day care centers and gyms, along with activities ranging from sports like tennis and softball to horse racing to swimming in public pools, will resume this month, the state’s top leaders said Thursday.

 State campgrounds will open May 21 and motor vehicle bureaus on May 26, although Lt.
 Gov. Jon Husted urged residents to do as much vehicle renewal online as possible.